This actively-managed strategy uses ETFs and/or closed-end funds (CEFs) in an attempt to:

-- Reach an income yield target between 3% and 7% (net of fees), while seeking to limit the amount of risk required to attain the net yield.
+- Reach an income yield target between 3% and a maximum target percentage* (net of fees), while seeking to limit the amount of risk required to attain the net yield.

 - Maintain diversified exposure to income-producing assets.

 - Provide dependable yields in all market conditions.

 The strategy invests in ETFs specializing in domestic and international equities, such as master limited partnerships, real estate, convertibles, senior bank loans, high-yield bonds, international debt, and active hedging.
 The strategy will invest in a combination of non-traditional equity and fixed income securities.